http-message-strategies-interop/fig-standards/proposed/http-message-strategies/http-message-strategies.md

 ## 1. Specification

-An _HTTP Message Strategy_ is a component which can be used to process HTTP messages.
+* An _HTTP Message Strategy_ is a component which can be used to process HTTP messages.
 This specification defines contracts for the most common strategies, which accept a _PSR-7 Message_ and produce a _PSR-7 Message_.
+* An _Operator_ is a functional component which returns a result of the same type as its operand.
+* A _RequestHandler_ is a functional component which accepts a request and returns a `Psr\Http\Message\ResponseInterface` result.

 ## 2. Package